prashant-kikani/prashant-kikani.github.io/_posts/2021-7-7-reel-life.markdown

 Things like these can sometimes make people feel very sad.
 Because people generally think of themselves relative to others. <mark>We're constantly re-baselining our expectations based on what we see outside in the world.</mark>

-Actually, everyone has their own set of problems, tensions, traumas in family, business or job.
+Actually, everyone has their own set of problems, tensions, traumas in family, business or <a href="https://prashantkikani.com/blog/opportunity-cost" target="_blank">job</a>.
 Someone may be fighting with their partner or having bad relationships with their children, or struggling to make money.
 But, almost no one will share these stories on social media.
 Our general behaviour is, we are hesitant to share these stories with others because of embarrassment.

-Point is, we should not consciously or unconsciously compare ourselves by just looking at people's social media profiles.
+Point is, we should not consciously or unconsciously <a href="https://prashantkikani.com/blog/unfairness" target="_blank">compare ourselves</a> by just looking at people's social media profiles.
 Profiles do not show the full picture.

 Especially those social media influencers, and celebrities.
 We don't know what's going on in their life.
 Again, the point is not to say, they are always very sad or ugly looking.
 Point is to see the fact that, just like we have our set of problems in our life, they also have it.
 And just like we have some happy moments in our life, they also have it.